hocuscodus/qed-lang/index.md

 layout: home
 author_profile: true
 ---
-Welcome to the QED programming language.
-I hope you will enjoy discovering it.

 QED is a next-generation programming language that shines in designing complex graphical user interfaces the simple way.
 Its parallel GUI/business logic (GUI/BL - or guible) coding paradigm offers unequaled binding power, which considerably reduces the lines of code required to develop a GUI application.

 QED runs in both native and web environments, without changing a single line of code.